Non-Hausdorff germinal groupoids for actions of countable groups: Actions on rooted trees

 \begin{defn} Let $\G \subset \Aut(T)$ be a self-similar group.
 We say that $\G$ is \emph{contracting}, if there exists a finite set $\cN \subset \G$ such that for every $g \in \G$ there is $n_g \geq 0$ such that for all finite words $w$ of length at least $n_g$ we have $g|_w \in \cN$. \end{defn}

 The set $\cN$ is called the \emph{nucleus} of the group $\G$, if $\cN$ is the smallest possible set satisfying Definition \ref{defn-contracting}.
-Iterated monodromy groups of post-critically finite polynomials in Theorem \ref{thm-polyn} are known to be contracting \cite[Theorem 6.4.4]{Nekrashevych2005}.
+Iterated monodromy groups of post-critically finite polynomials in Theorem \ref{thm-polyn} and, more generally, iterated monodromy groups of post-critically finite rational functions are known to be contracting \cite[Theorem 6.4.4]{Nekrashevych2005}.

 We also consider the following special subsets of the group $\G$, introduced in \cite{Jones2015}.
 Let

 The set $\cN_0$ is always non-empty, as it contains the identity of $\G$.
 It is proved in \cite[Proposition 3.5]{Jones2015} that if $\G$ is contracting, then $\cN_0$ is finite and the nucleus of $\G$ is given by